cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 ## NOTES
-Preliminary results have shown that **ignoring to divide by the size of the individual rewards list** leads to basically the same results, but upside seems to have more potential.
+Preliminary results have shown that **ignoring to divide by the size of the individual rewards list** leads to basically the same results, but upside potential seems to be higher

+**Choosing Crypto Assets**:
+- crypto assets were chosen using the following criteria:
+  - high liquidity: an asset must possess a high daily trade volume
+  - instant selling and buying: thanks to high liquidity, an asset can be sold or bought immediately
+  - zero slippage: the asset is definitely sold/bought at the chosen **spot** price
+  - zero market impact: buying or selling an asset should not influence the market at all Therefore, an initial candidate list has been identified by sorting assets on binance by descending volume.
+  The final list has been chosen through testing.

+**15mins timeframe VS 30mins timeframe**:
+- The paper uses a 30mins timeframe.
+When choosing a large train dataset (around 6 weeks) it has a reasonably good performance.
+In the end, it still underperformed the 15mins timeframe in initial experiments.
+Therefore, the 15mins timeframe has been used in all experiments.
+Moreover, the hyperparameters are tuned for the 15mins timeframe.

 **Feature Engineering**:
 - in preliminary experiments, using volume did not seem to really improve learning
 - moreover, using the middle, higher, lower Bollinger Bands also did not improve learning

 **Flakiness**:
-- Sometimes, the loss gets stuck at the same value from the very beginning.
+- Sometimes, the loss gets stuck at the same value from the very beginning when using a simple EIIE CNN or an EIIE CNN with weights.
+Restarting helps usually.
-Usually, restarting helps
-- Sometimes, the loss or gradients are `nan`.
-Closing the current ipython console and running the file in a new one helps.
-The `nan` value used to occur when using logits as input values for the custom loss function.
-Using the corresponding weights did not lead to that problem anymore.
+- Sometimes, when training a neural network after some changes have been made to its topology can give the same results as the previous version.
-This is probably due to things being cached in the background and after changes are made tensorflow becomes confused.
+This is probably due to TensorFlow not correctly updating the graph structure.
+Running the neural network again (potentially in a new ipython console) should solve this confusion.
+- In very rare circumstances, the predictions can be really bad or strange.
+Since neural network weights are initialized randomly in the beginning, very unfavourable initial values can lead to a broken prediction.
+Retraining from scratch usually helps.

 **CuPy vs numpy**:
 - initial trials showed a decline in performance when generating the dataset (X_tensor) when using `cupy` probably due to the GPU overhead.